ivanapejicic/capstone/README.md

 ### Features

 1. **User Registration and Profiles**
-        - Users can create accounts with their personal information and profile pictures.
+        - Users can create accounts with their personal information.
-        - Users can set their travel preferences, including their regular commuting routes, travel purposes (work, school, leisure), and preferred travel times.
+        - Users can set their travel preferences, including their regular commuting routes and preferred travel times.

 2. **Trip Creation and Search**
-        - Users can create a new trip listing, specifying the starting point, destination, and date/time of travel.
+        - Users can create a new trip listing, specifying the starting point, destination, and time of travel.
-        - Users can search for available trips based on their travel criteria, such as destination, time, and travel purpose.
+        - Users can search for available trips based on their travel criteria

 3. **Ride Matching**
-        - The app should provide a matching algorithm that suggests potential ride matches based on user criteria, including travel route, time, and travel purpose.
+        - The app should provide a matching algorithm that suggests potential ride matches based on user criteria, including travel route and time

-4. **Safety and Verification**
-        - Riders will be asked to conduct background checks to enhance safety and trust within the WePool community.

 ## Implementation